Eberly College Racial Justice Grants

 Grants may be used by individuals or by collaborative teams.
 At least one person in each team must be a full-time faculty member based in the Eberly College.
 For collaborative teams: preference will be given to those collaborative teams that: (1) are diverse; (2) show all members playing meaningful roles in the project.
 Although collaboration is strongly encouraged, individual grants from faculty outside of Eberly College will not be reviewed.

 Faculty planning to apply are strongly encouraged to attend the Racial Justice RFP Q&A and the half-day Grant Proposal Write-In.
 These events are sponsored by the Eberly College of Arts and Sciences Research Office.
-Faculty who are interested in also pursuing external funding for their projects should contact Duncan Lorimer or Lea Herron in the Eberly College of Arts and Sciences Research Office.
+You can also review the Q&A slides.
+Faculty who are interested in pursuing additional external funding for their projects should contact Duncan Lorimer or Lea Herron in the Eberly College of Arts and Sciences Research Office.